-Board of Directors
+The Board of Directors

-St. Lawrence County Industrial Development Agency -
+St. Lawrence County Industrial Development

-Civic Development Corporation
+Agency- Civic Development Corporation:

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities of the St. Lawrence County Industrial Development Agency - Civic Development Corporation (SLCIDA-CDC), as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the SLCIDA-CDC's basic financial statements, and have issued our report thereon dated March 26, 2024.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the St. Lawrence County Industrial Development Agency - Civic Development Corporation (SLCIDA-CDC), as of and for the year ended December 31, 2024, and the related notes to financial statements, which collectively comprise the SLCIDA-CDC's basic financial statements, and have issued our report thereon dated March 24, 2025.